 Tips for Tenant Retention

 To enjoy the above-mentioned benefits, here are tips to keep your current tenants committed to your rental unit:

 1. Build a good relationship.

 Every landlord must learn the skill of relationship building.
-Know how to treat your tenants fairly and with respect.
+Know how to treat your tenants fairly and with respect per the guidelines in the Fair Housing Act.
 By accomplishing this, renewing the lease will be easier for tenants.
 Tenants want to feel at ease in their environment.
 If the landlord is too intimidating, they can quickly find another place where they feel more comfortable.

 You can improve your tenant relations by respecting their privacy.
 Avoid conducting property inspections without notice.
 This can annoy tenants as they have a right to enjoy their place quietly.
 It’s also advisable to remain professional when dealing with tenants.
 If you find any violations committed, it’s best to follow a protocol and use an acceptable channel to give notice.

 This spells out the difference between a landlord who prioritizes the wellbeing of a tenant and one who does not.
 For example, a tenant complains of a broken shower.
 If you delay fixing this, it becomes inconvenient.
 Using the shower is a daily habit and it needs to be addressed right away.
 If it takes a few weeks, the tenant can feel resentful, especially if the rental payment is prompt.